 I accepted Christ as my personal savior in December 1986 and I was baptized in January 1987.
 I am very thankful that I made that decision before my son Taylor was born in September of that year because I would not have wanted to be that person I was, and raise a child.

-I have been in TV biz since 1985 and have worked for FOX, PBS, US Gov’t, self-employed, and currently I am one of the Missions Producer/Editors for James Robison’s LIFE Outreach Int’l.
+I have been in the TV biz since 1985 and have worked for FOX, PBS, US Gov’t, self-employed, and currently I am one of the Missions Producer/Editors for James Robison’s LIFE Outreach Int’l.
 This job is a direct answer to my prayers that allows me to directly use my talents for God’s kingdom in traveling the world helping others in need for water, food or to get out of human trafficking.

 I also operate a Christian martial art school at the church called House of Courage Karate.
 This is a Christian martial art system that my daughter Sydney helps me with.
 This has truly turned into a mission field for us being able to biblically mentor children through karate.